 Salvia leucantha cv “Velour Pink” Robust Salvia Pink and white flowers.
 North Rose garden

 Salvia leucantha hybrid “Velour White” White flowers, white calyx on this variety with white flowers.
 NW corner pool fence.
-Lost 2017
+Lost 2017 To be replaced.

 Salvia macrophylla Larger heart shaped, stick, aromatic leaves with spikes of sky-blue flowers in summer.
 Columbia, Peru, Bolivia.
 Central lawn and Borders